-We accept all the most popular forms of payment; credit cards, cards debits, bank transfers and PayPal.
+We accept all the most popular forms of payment; credit cards, cards debits and bank transfers.

 All payment transactions are processed by Stripe payment gateway which is certified to PCI Service Provider Level 1.
 This is the highest, most stringent level of certification available in the payments industry.

 Through Stripe we accept the following debit and credit cards from customers in every country;

 We also offer payment option through PayPal on orders up to £5,500 ($10,000).
 All goods and delivery charges must be paid in full before delivery can be arranged.

 Security is one of the biggest considerations in everything we do.
 Esper does not hold, handle or process any of your credit or debit card information.